cgq-qgc/pyhelp/docs/installation.rst

    or do it from your GUI client if you are using one.

 #.
-Add your cloned PyHelp directory to your Windoes `PYTHONPATH`.
+Add your cloned PyHelp directory to your Windows `PYTHONPATH`.

 #.
 To keep your repository up-to-date, run ``git pull`` inside the cloned
    directory or do it directly from your GUI client.